HomeArticle

 Pavel Kislyakov, the General Manager of the North Asia region of Storck

-Pavel Kislyakov introduced that Knoppers is currently the brand with the best sales performance of Storck in the Chinese market.
-The brand's entry into the Chinese market started with Chinese students studying abroad purchasing the products and bringing them back to China.
+Pavel Kislyakov introduced that Knoppers is currently the brand with the best sales performance for Storck in the Chinese market.
+The brand's entry into the Chinese market started with Chinese overseas students purchasing the products and bringing them back to China.
 After that, Storck's business began to expand in the Chinese market.

-Pavel Kislyakov mentioned that Chinese consumers have made a significant contribution to the cross - border business field.
-Chinese outbound tourists are the largest in number among different countries around the world.
+Pavel Kislyakov mentioned that Chinese consumers have made a significant contribution to the cross - border business.
+Chinese outbound tourists are the largest in number among different countries in the world.
 Currently, Chinese consumers are constantly refreshing their understanding of the world.
-They hope to taste the same high - quality food they tasted abroad in China.
-Storck has noticed the growing demand of Chinese consumers for high - quality products.
+They hope to taste the same high - quality food in China as they do abroad.
+Storck has seen the growing demand of Chinese consumers for high - quality products.

 In the application aspect, AI has contributed to innovation in dairy and aquatic product processing.
-For example, through the analysis of the cranial nerve perception of peptide segments, the real and objective feedback of consumers on delicious food can be quantified; the flavor structure of cheese can be improved through peptide screening; or high - freshness seasonings can be developed using by - products, achieving both flavor optimization and resource utilization.
+For example, through the analysis of the brain nerve perception of peptide segments, the real and objective feedback of consumers on deliciousness can be quantified; the flavor structure of cheese can be improved through peptide screening; or high - freshness seasonings can be developed using by - products, achieving both flavor optimization and resource utilization.

 Guo Xueqian believes that future food innovation may shift from "experience - driven" to "model - driven".
 With the continuous improvement and optimization of data models, it is very likely to further participate in the product development process in the future.